samiconductor/vimrc/README.md

 ### cache/

-This directory is created at the bottom of [rc/settings.vim](rc/settings.vim).
-It contains any temp files and your installed Vundle plugins.
+This directory is created in [rc/cache.vim](rc/cache.vim).
+It contains any tmp files and installed Vundle plugins.

 ## Update Vundle